AaronYoung5/dotfiles/README.md

 ### Tmux configuration files

 I like to use [`tmux`](https://github.com/tmux/tmux/wiki) almost always when using the command line.
 It allows me to separate different working environments (see philosophy #3) and maintain multiple active shells without multiple terminal windows or tabs.
-Configurations are helpd in all files beginning with `.tmux.conf`.
+Configurations are helped in all files beginning with `.tmux.conf`.

 ### Dotfile setup/helper files

 These files are include the keyword `exclude`.
 These files help setup or tear down my dotfiles on new computers.
 Currently, there are five different setup/helper files:

-1. `bootstrap.exclude.sh`
+1. `bootstrap.exclude.[sh|bash|zsh]`
    - The main setup file that links all dotfiles on a new system (see [installation](#installation))
 2. `bootstrap.user.exclude.sh`
    - The setup file the links files for a new pseudouser (see [psuedouser](#psuedousers))
-3. `reset.eclude.sh`
+3. `reset.exclude.[sh|bash|zsh]`
-	- **Use with caution**, deletes all `zsh` related files
+   - **Use with caution**, deletes all `[bash|zsh]` related files
    - Saves backups of all dotfiles in a directory named `backups`
 4. `setup_pseudouser.exclude.sh`
    - Creates a new pseudouser (see [pseudouser](#pseudousers))
 5. `update.exclude.sh`
    - An automated script called in `.zshrc` (unless `DISABLE_AUTO_UPDATE` is set to 'true')
    - Checks at some fixed rate whether my dotfiles in this repo have been updated, (updates if necessary)

 ## General concepts

-Conceptually, my `zsh` configuration dotfiles are organized into three groups:
+Conceptually, my `zsh`/`bash` configuration dotfiles are organized into three groups:

 1. No suffix
    - General configurations common across _all_ computers
 2. `.local`
    - Local configurations that are system wide
    - Anything that is specific to the current computer and not to other ones (See philosophy #2)
 3. `.user`
    - Pseudouser specific configurations
    - Only read when a pseudouser is active

 ### Pseudousers